 The WSMA Physician Leadership Course combines live and online learning to enable course participants to begin developing and honing their leadership skills at their convenience.
 Designed with a physician's busy schedule in mind, only three live classes are required; the remainder of the course is conducted online.

-The Fall 2021 course will be held Sept 10-Nov 19.
-The live sessions
+The Winter 2022 course will be held Jan.
+14-April 8.
+The in-person sessions

 The full curriculum for the WSMA Physician Leadership Course is detailed below.
-The course is limited to 20 participants.
+The max capacity for the course is 30 participants.
 Individuals or group/system teams are encouraged to apply.
 The tuition for the course is: WSMA member: $2,250; non-member: $2,800.
 A 5% discount is offered for groups of five or more.

-For cancellations received less than thirty days before the first day, the registrant will be charged 50% of tuition, and have the opportunity to attend a future course, where we will collect the remaining 50%.
+For cancellations received less than 30 days before the first day, the registrant will be charged 50% of tuition and have the opportunity to attend a future course, where we will collect the remaining 50%.

 This course is led by Edward A. Walker, MD, MHA, professor emeritus in the departments of psychiatry and behavioral